-We are aware that on October 6, 2004, Microsemi Corporation issued a press release stating that it filed a patent infringement lawsuit against us in the United States District Court for the Central District of California, alleging that we willfully infringe four Microsemi patents, U.S. Patent Nos.
-5,615,093; 5,923,129; 5,930,121; and 6,198,234.
-The Microsemi press release states that Microsemi requests that we should stop using Microsemi's patented technology and should provide monetary relief for unauthorized use of its intellectual property.
+On October 7, 2004, Microsemi filed a patent infringement lawsuit in the United States District Court for the Central District of California.
+We were served with the complaint on October 12, 2004.
+The lawsuit identifies four patents-U.S. Patent Nos.
+5,615,093; 5,923,129; 5,930,121; and 6,198,234-that purportedly are now owned by Microsemi and alleges that we infringe those patents.
+The complaint describes the patents as covering "display lamp driver' technologies, [which] facilitate the lighting of electronic displays found in laptop and personal computers, personal digital assistants and televisions as well as countless liquid crystal display ('LCD') screens."